ITspcilst/LinuxUser-and-PermissionManagement/README.md

 ### **3️⃣ Add both users to the confidential group**

 ```
-sudo usermode -a -G 0 Bertram
+sudo usermod -a -G 0 Bertram
-sudo usermode -a -G 0 Erlich
+sudo usermod -a -G 0 Erlich
 ```
 ![Adding users to Confidential group](Screenshots/Adding_users_to_confidential_group.png)